Yes. The Annual Gathering will be a friendly and safe environment for our attendees and speakers.

-We're expecting 1,600 to 1,800 to attend from across the United States and indeed from around the world.
+We’re expecting between 1,600 and 1,800 attendees from across the United States and from around the world.

 The AG typically starts on Wednesday around noon and ends Sunday afternoon.
-It is usually held around the July 4 holiday.
-Several concurrent tracks of speakers run from first thing in the morning to late at night.
+It is usually held around the Fourth of July holiday.
+Several concurrent tracks of speakers run from first thing in the morning till late into the night.
 Some speakers are Mensans; some are not.
 Like members’ interests and expertise, topics vary widely.

 There are also Special Interest Group Meet-and-Greets, where members of Mensa SIGs can meet in person.
 Similarly, there are Meet-and-Greets for Local Group officers as well as leadership development sessions.

-The programming schedule will be available on our website around mid-May.
-Likewise, the free event app will be available by mid-June, and it will contain the programming schedule.
+The session schedule will be available on here on the website around mid-May.
+The free event app will be available by mid-June, and it will contain the programming schedule.

 Yes.
 The AG is open to members and their guests — family, friends, etc. Guests pay a higher registration fee.

-Longer answer: Your registration fee includes all events and activities except for off-site tours and the Gala Dinner/Speaker and other smaller-scaled ticketed events.
-Of course, the fee also helps cover the cost of putting on a big convention (e.g., audio-visual charges for speaker rooms, our mobile event app, Wi-Fi, insurance, etc.).
+Longer answer: Your registration fee includes all events and activities except for off-site tours (coming soon!), the Gala Dinner/speaker, and other smaller-scaled ticketed events.
+Of course, your registration fee also helps cover the cost of putting on a big convention (e.g., audio-visual charges for speaker rooms, our mobile event app, Wi-Fi, insurance, etc.).

-The bevy of free snacks and food in Hospitality — including four continental breakfasts and three lunches — is a good place to start.
-Besides tasty food, Hospitality can be convenient food, helping you stay on schedule with programs and other events you have planned.
+The bevy of free snacks and food in Hospitality — including continental breakfasts, lunches, and at least one dinner — is a good place to start.
+Besides tasty food, Hospitality is convenient, helping you stay on schedule with programs and other events you have planned.

 Experienced AG-goers always remember that it’s a five-day event.
 While Hospitality tries to cater to dietary restrictions and the scale of tastes, it’s in your interest to do what many AG pros do: hit a nearby grocery and stock your room with preferred items, sundries, and dietary musts.